kdchambers/reel/README.md

 ⚠️ **Early development warning** ⚠️

-A 0.1 MPV release is targetting for the end of June; until then it's not advised to attempt building Reel unless you have some familiarity with zig and are willing to manually install dependencies.
+A MPV release is targetted for early July; until then it's not advised to attempt building Reel unless you have some familiarity with zig.

 If you're interested in this project you probably want to checkout one of the following: